 Passport hostage and police involvement

 Back at the office, he waved the contract we signed and told us what we needed to pay.
 Total damages came to 4,500 Baht ($145.79), which we had no intention of paying.
 Did we mention he had my (Jake’s) passport as collateral?
 We were anxious, but we weren’t scared.
 The owner threatened to call the police and we called his bluff.
 Ten minutes went by and he wasn’t speaking to anyone on the phone.
 We knew he didn’t want the police involved just as much as us.
+Going through this adrenaline-fueled moment together as a couple was beneficial to say the least.
+We can’t imagine having the same outcome on our own as solo travelers, not having each other there for support.
+One of us being assertive and hot-headed helped us avoid being taken advantage of, whereas one of us being calm and reasonable allowed us to negotiate and end the dispute civilly.

 Two hours of deliberating, this fiasco was about to come to a close.
 He asked us what we were willing to pay.
 Starting from a fine of 4,500 Bhat ($145.79), we low-balled him at 500 Baht ($16.20), stating that we’re only paying a fine for our stupidity of not taking photos beforehand.
 It’s just as much our fault for not covering our backs, as much as it was for him.
 He wanted 1,000 Bhat ($32.40), but we quickly settled at 700 Bhat ($22.68) and he gave back my passport.